 Some of the quotes about old age from Wikipedia include the following:

-Old age comprises the later part of life; the period of life after youth and middle age… In the 4th century BC, Plato divided the human lifespan into six phases, the last two constituting ‘Old Age’ (the ages of 62-79) and ‘Advanced Age’ (80-)…Hair usually becomes thinner and grayer…Pain afflicts old people at least 25% of the time, increasing with age up to 80% for those in nursing homes…Diminished eyesight makes it more difficult to read in low lighting and in smaller print.
-Speed with which an individual reads and the ability to locate objects may also be impaired.
+Old age comprises the latter part of life; the period of life after youth and middle age… In the 4th century BC, Plato divided the human lifespan into six phases, the last two constituting ‘Old Age’ (the ages of 62-79) and ‘Advanced Age’ (80-)…Hair usually becomes thinner and grayer…Pain afflicts old people at least 25% of the time, increasing to 80% of those who are in nursing homes…Diminished eyesight makes it more difficult to read in low lighting and in smaller print.
+The speed with which an individual reads and the ability to locate objects may also be impaired.

-Considering these and other definitions of what comprises old age the picture could be considered bleak if we focus on the negative side of the story.
-But we must also consider the fact that not everyone is blessed to attain to the state of old age.
-If we reach it then we should be praising God.
-Based on my years on planet Earth I certainly qualify to be a member of this category, grey hair, pain and all.
+Considering these and other definitions of what comprises old age, the picture could be considered bleak if we focus on the negative side of the story.
+But we must also consider the fact that not everyone is blessed to attain the state of old age.
+If we reach it. then we should be praising God.
+Based on my years on planet Earth I certainly qualify to be a member of this category, grey hair, pain, and all.
 But I, like David, ask God to: